handsontable/handsontable/docs/content/guides/integrate-with-vue/vue-setting-up-a-locale.md

 ## Overview

-The following example shows a Handsontable instance with locales set up in Vue.
+The following example shows a Handsontable instance with translations set up in Vue.

 ## Example